eadred/V2_API/README.md

 ####Request Parameters

-* name (string): the IP List name.
+* name (string): the IP List's name.
-* description (string): the IP List description.
+* description (string): the IP List's description.
 * items (Array[IPDescriptor]): an array of IPs.
   * ip (string): IP address.
-  * comment (string): a comment on the IP.
+  * comment (string): a comment on the IP address.

 ###Update IP List

-Updating an existing IP List.
+Update an existing IP List.
 The Update is relevant for the data and the description.
 It will overwrite the existing IP List.